Disclaimer: I do not own Naruto. If I did then it would have gone something...like...THIS!

 Only nine years old and the boy had accepted the existence of the beast sealed inside him.
 Rabbit remembers the day that Naruto had been exposed to the truth; the last day of his short childhood.
 The veteran wishes he could bring that damned villager back to life so he could kill him again.

-He looks over at a drawing on the wall Naruto made a few years ago; done on white paper and depicting a small red figure surrounded by tall, monstrous figures drawn roughly with a black crayon.
+He looks over at a drawing Naruto made a few years ago; done on white paper and depicting a small red figure surrounded by tall, monstrous figures drawn roughly with a black crayon.

 "You're right about the idiot parents and their idiot spawn, but I'm still obligated to remind you that can't just level other kids for mouthing off."